List of UK top-ten singles in 1973: Multiple entries

 David Cassidy, Gary Glitter and Wizzard all scored four top 10 entries in 1973.
 The Partridge Family singer David Cassidy had two hit singles as part of the group - "Looking Through the Eyes of Love" at number nine and "Walking in the Rain" peaking at number ten - as well as the number-one hit "Daydreamer"/"The Puppy Song", and "I am a Clown"/"Some Kind of a Summer" which reached number three.
-Gary Glitter's first two entries, "Do You Wanna Touch Me (Oh Yeah)" and "Hello, Hello, I'm Back Again", both peaked at number two, while the remaining two, "I'm the Leader of the Gang (I Am)" and "I Love You Love Me Love", both spent four weeks at number-one.
+Gary Glitter's first two entries, "Do You Wanna Touch Me" and "Hello, Hello, I'm Back Again", both peaked at number two, while the remaining two, "I'm the Leader of the Gang (I Am)" and "I Love You Love Me Love", both spent four weeks at number-one.

 Wizzard were fronted by Roy Wood, an ex-member of The Move and Electric Light Orchestra.
 Their debut single "Ball Park Incident" peaked at number six in January, while "See My Baby Jive" and "Angel Fingers (A Teen Ballad)" both reached the top spot.
 They also reached number four in December with "I Wish It Could Be Christmas Everyday".

 Solo artists Suzi Quatro, Barry Blue and David Essex all made their top 10 debut in 1973, and all three scored a second entry later in the year.
 Suzi Quatro made her top 10 debut in May with "Can the Can", which spent a week at number-one in June, while "48 Crash" peaked at number three in August.
-Barry Blue made his top 10 debut in August with "Dancing on a Saturday Night", which peaked at number two, while "Do You Wanna Dance" reached number seven in November.
+Barry Blue made his top 10 debut in August with "Dancing on a Saturday Night", which peaked at number two, while "Do You Wanna Dance?" reached number seven in November.
 David Essex made his top 10 debut in September with "Rock On", which peaked at number three, while "Lamplight" reached number seven in December.

 Sweet had three top-ten entries, among these chart-topper "Block Buster!".
 The other artists with three top 10 singles were 10cc, Elton John, Paul McCartney, T. Rex and Wings.

 Gilbert O'Sullivan was one of a number of artists with two top-ten entries, including the number-one single "Get Down".
 Alice Cooper, The Carpenters, The Partridge Family, Rod Stewart, Roxy Music and Status Quo were among the other artists who had multiple top 10 entries in 1973.